 So, you’ve been browsing the web, hoping to find a way to do some online consulting.
-You’ve stumbled upon the Upwork marketplace, and you’re asking yourself this question:
+You’ve stumbled upon the Upwork platform, and you’re asking yourself this question:

 What exactly is Upwork?

 Good question!
 As someone who has now billed more than 4,000 hours using the Upwork platform (partially via the oDesk platform), I’ll hopefully be able to answer this question for you.

 Learn How Matt Built His Business on Upwork:

 It averages 4.3 out of 5.0 stars with over 45 reviews!
 Downloaded by thousands of aspiring freelancers!

 What is Upwork? (the Short Answer)

 I call the Upwork platform a “marketplace” because that’s exactly what it is.
 As I point out in my book, “Upwork acts in a similar way (to the eCommerce model), but obviously in a different capacity.
 Instead of facilitating the sale of physical goods, Upwork facilitates the exchange of professional business services.”